canonical/lxd/doc/howto/instances_manage.md

 You will get an error if the instance does not exist or if it is running already.

+To immediately attach to the console when starting, pass the `--console` flag.
+For example:

+    lxc start <instance_name> --console

+See {ref}`instances-console` for more information.

 ## Stop an instance

 Enter the following command to stop an instance: